Azure/FTALive-Sessions/content/hybrid-management/arc-servers/readme.md

 ## Overview

 In this session you will learn about how to manage Windows, Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provide using [Azure Arc-enabled servers](https://docs.microsoft.com/en-us/azure/azure-arc/servers/overview).
-We will be showing the deployment approaches for ARC agents and also the management capabilities for your non-Azure estate.
+We will be showing the deployment approaches for Arc agents and also the management capabilities for your non-Azure estate.

 ## Agenda